austinzmchen/austinzmchen.github.io/AustinResume.md

 * Peer debug, review, present codes in software staging level
 * Configuration and administration of Wiki server as department wide knowledge base
 * Good exposure to Unix operating system and capability with Unix commands and configuration procedures

-#### Technology support (Co-op)
-Middlefield Group (January 2007 to April)

-* Greatly reduced printer and workstation failure occurrences by regularly auditing them
-* Successfully installed various network equipments such as router, modem and extender in relatively short time
-* Discovered several unnoticed features of digital surveillance system thus saved my employer precious time
-* Coordinated with co-workers developing web pages and ensured their performance through updating and troubleshooting
-* Extensively exercised my ability of troubleshooting and problem solving of various office programs and equipments

 ## Education